What is Acoustic Beamforming & How is it Useful?

 - A fast, accurate sound visualization and measurement tool

 - Allows individual sound components of moving objects to be assessed in detail

 - Sound mapping using color coding to grade noise contributions

 - Automatic synchronization of sound measurement with the captured imagery

 - High-resolution mapping of sound intensity, absorption, and reflection

 Acoustic Beamforming is a modern sound source localization technique used to identify the source of sound waves passing over a microphone array.

 The microphone array is positioned in the far field where sound waves hitting the array are planar waves.
-As the sound wave passes over the array, a processor uses the difference in arrival times at the fixed microphone positions to determine the direction, frequency content and intensity of the sound wave.
-Simultaneously processing all the signals measured by the array allows for the determination of the sound level and frequency content at any point in front of the array.
+As the sound wave passes over the array, a processor uses the difference in arrival times at the fixed microphone positions to determine the sound wave’s direction, frequency content, and intensity.
+Simultaneously processing all the signals measured by the array allows for determining the sound level and frequency content at any point in front of the array.

 Tank Battery Facility

-ENC was contracted to perform an acoustical beamforming survey and analysis of a tank battery facility in Lompoc, CA in response to noise complaints by nearby residences.
+Environmental Noise Control, Inc. was contracted to perform an acoustical beamforming survey and analysis of a tank battery facility in Lompoc, CA, in response to noise complaints by nearby residences.